gSchool/ada-cs-fun-class/02-arrays-and-efficiency/03-efficiency.md

 ##### !question

-What is the _time_ complexity of the above code segment?
+What is the _space_ complexity of the above code segment?

 ```ruby
 def bubble_sort(array)